6-7-day Ontario road trip: Toronto to Ottawa highlight reel

-If you are wanting a little more spirit, head over to Black’s Distillery, an award-winning distillery known for its gin, which crafts singular tasting spirits that show ‘a lot of soul.’
+Black’s Distillery is an award-winning distillery known for its gin, which crafts singular tasting spirits that show ‘a lot of soul.’

 Just 20 minutes outside of Peterborough, in Keene you can stop in at Muddy’s Pit BBQ or the new Farmhouse Bakery on your way to beautiful Elmhirst’s Resort on Rice Lake.
-There are many adventures to be had from horseback riding through the fields, taking a sightseeing tour in a float plane or golfing at neighbouring Bellmere Winds.
+Enjoy horseback riding through the fields, taking a sightseeing tour in a float plane or golfing at neighbouring Bellmere Winds.
 Elmhirst’s Resort offers endless water activities: floating playground, kayaking, stand-up paddle boarding, waterskiing, tubing and even kite-boarding lessons.
-It would be easy to stay but it’s time to leave the dock and adventure on.

-Holiday Inn Peterborough-Waterfront is located on the Trent-Severn Waterway downtown Peterborough, walking distance to many restaurants and parks.
+Holiday Inn Peterborough-Waterfront is located on the Trent-Severn Waterway in downtown Peterborough, within walking distance of many restaurants and parks.

-Peterborough Inn & Suites Hotel is a unique downtown boutique hotel with a spa and offers a 15% dinning card to several local restaurants.
+Peterborough Inn & Suites Hotel is a unique downtown boutique hotel with a spa and offers a 15% dining card to several local restaurants.

-The Trace at Oak Lake is located north-east of Peterborough on sparkling Oak Lake.
-With 10 beautiful private cabins and 10 chalets to choose from, this recently renovated resort is the perfect spot to rest, relax and connect with nature.
+The Trace at Oak Lake is located northeast of Peterborough on sparkling Oak Lake.
+With ten beautiful private cabins and ten chalets to choose from, this recently renovated resort is the perfect spot to rest, relax and connect with nature.

-Pastry Peddler in Millbrook a bike friendly restaurant known for mouthwatering baked goods and a menu filled with locally sourced options for breakfast or lunch.
-Pro Tip: The Winslow is a favourite among the locals.
+Pastry Peddler in Millbrook is a bike-friendly restaurant known for mouthwatering baked goods and a menu filled with locally sourced options for breakfast or lunch.
+Pro tip: The Winslow is a favourite among the locals.

 The Publican House is an award-winning FeastON certified family-run brewery and restaurant featuring locally sourced ingredients in a 170-year-old heritage building or heated patio.

-If you are in the mood for a fast-food burger with a twist try Peterburgers which serves a variety of signature hamburgers, an original patty recipe, hand cut french fries and home-made sauces, you know it’s a Peterburgers original by the stamp on the bun.
+If you are in the mood for a fast-food burger with a twist try Peterburgers.
+They have a variety of signature hamburgers with hand-cut french fries that are served with home-made sauces.
+You know it’s a Peterburgers original by the stamp on the bun.

 Fresh Dreams is known for their Spanish and Mediterranean meals made with locally sourced ingredients served tapas style.
-The restaurants warm and authentic vibes inside and out leaves you feeling like you’re in the heart of the Mediterranean.
+The restaurant has a warm and authentic vibe that will make you feel like you’re in the heart of the Mediterranean.

-Ashburnham Ale House is a craft beer cafe and is known for its ‘sammichs,’ handcrafted pizzas and feature brunch on the weekend.
-With a variety of patios to choose from, it’s the perfect venue to spend outdoors.
+Ashburnham Ale House is a craft beer cafe and is known for its ‘sammichs,’ handcrafted pizzas.
+They also serve brunch on the weekend.
+Ashburnham Ale House also has a patio that is the perfect venue to spend outdoors.

 If you are staying at Elmhirst’s Resort you will be able to choose from its dining options: Hearthside Dining Room or the Wild Blue Yonder Pub.
 Both options feature seasonal farm-to-table selections and patios with a view.
 If BBQ is your style, you can also head down the road and visit the Muddy’s PIT BBQ in Keene.